MatthewGerber/raspberry-py/README.md

 # RPI

+Please see the [project website](https://matthewgerber.github.io/rpi/) for more information.

 ## Python Interface for GPIO Circuits
 This package provides two related capabilities.
 [First](https://matthewgerber.github.io/rpi/rpi/python-gpio.html), it provides a high-level, event-driven Python interface for GPIO circuits running on the Raspberry Pi.
 Sensors, motors,